Top 10 shore excursions Sweden and Norway

 Learn more about our preferred partner for shore excursion in Sweden and Norway.

-Cruise Port: Bergen, Norway
+1. Cruise Port: Bergen, Norway

 Cruise excursions in Bergen after MSC Cruises dock

-MSC Cruises docking in Bergen Norway
+MSC Cruises docking in Bergen, Norway

-Located in the prettiest mountainous surroundings you can imagine, Bergen is known as “The Heart of the Fjords.”
-It’s a large city with a small-town charm.
-The historic pier welcomes you with colorfully painted warehouses, and the historic fish market offers the catch of the day.
+The historic pier welcomes you with colorfully painted warehouses, and the historic fish market offers the day’s catch.
 It’s just a short walk from the port into the town.
+Take the chance to snap a photo of the iconic Hanseatic Wharf.

 If only the cruise ships stayed overnight in this place.
 It’s wonderful.

-Cruise Port: Flåm, Norway
+2. Cruise Port: Flåm, Norway

 The port of Flåm is a well-visited stop on a cruise to the Norwegian Fjords.
 The village of Flåm sits at the very end of Aurlandsfjord, a branch of the vast Sognefjord.